wal-g/wal-g/internal/databases/greenplum/README.journal.md

 The cluster figure is therefore not a wall-clock window: a segment finishes its ``backup-push`` before the coordinator creates the restore point, so WAL archived in between lands in that segment's *next* interval.
 Nothing is lost or double counted along the chain, but the total is not the volume archived cluster-wide between two backup finish times.

 Sizes come from the storage object sizes, so they reflect compression and encryption — unlike an estimate derived from the LSN difference.

+## Shared size

+AO/AOCS and PAX files live in storage shared between backups, where an unchanged file is uploaded once and reused later through deduplication.

+Each **segment** records what its uploaders actually pushed as ``UploadedSharedSize`` in its own ``ao_files_metadata.json`` and ``pax_files_metadata.json`` — a deduplicated file never reaches the uploader and is not counted.
+The **coordinator** sums the segments into the cluster-level pair as ``SharedSize``.

+AO and PAX stay in separate objects all the way up — separate deduplication age limits, separate cleanup passes.

+**TODO: make it exact.** ``SharedSize`` is never revisited after the backup is created, so when a backup is deleted its share vanishes even though newer backups still reuse some of its files, and the total drifts below the real storage size.
+The fix is a rule of ownership — an object belongs to the oldest surviving backup referencing it — recomputed on the segment during ``cleanupAOSegments``/``cleanupPaxFiles``, which already load every backup's metadata.